apostrophecms/starter-kit-astro-apollo-assembly/README.md

 ### Root `package.json` scripts

 The root of the project has several useful scripts located in the `package.json` file.
-Running `npm run install` in the root directory will trigger the `postinstall` script.
-This will install the dependencies for both the ApostropheCMS and Astro projects.
-Similarly, `npm run update` will update dependencies for both the `frontend` and `backend` folders.
+Running `npm install` in the root directory will install the dependencies for both the ApostropheCMS and Astro projects.
+Similarly, `npm update` will update dependencies for both the `frontend` and `backend` folders.
 The rest of the scripts in this file are primarily used for project deployment to Apostrophe hosting.

 ### Frontend folder scripts